New Doe Child # 1 v. United States of America (Eighth Circuit)

 Share this Case

-In each case, Newdow represents a group of atheists claiming that the national motto violates their practice of atheism under the Religious Freedom Restoration Act (RFRA) and the First Amendment.
-The Department of Justice is representing the government and defending the motto.
+In 2017, Newdow filed two separate lawsuits in the Sixth and Eighth Circuit Courts of Appeals to erase “God” from the public square, demanding “In God We Trust” literally be scrubbed from all U.S. coins and bills.
+In each case, Newdow represented a group of atheists claiming that the national motto violates their practice of atheism under the Religious Freedom Restoration Act (RFRA) and the First Amendment.
+The Department of Justice represented the government to defend the motto.
 Becket filed friend-of-the-court briefs defending the government’s use of “In God We Trust” in both cases.

-On August 28, 2018 the Court rejected the atheists’ attempt to strip the national motto from U.S. coins and bills, and adopted Becket’s argument that recognizing our nation’s heritage does not establish a religion.
-On Oct 12, 2018 Newdow sought a rehearing by the full Eighth Circuit, and on November 26, 2018, that request was denied.
+On March 13, 2018, the Eighth Circuit Court of Appeals held oral argument in St. Paul, Minnesota.
+On August 28, 2018, the Court rejected the atheists’ attempt to strip the national motto from U.S. coins and bills and adopted Becket’s argument that recognizing our national heritage does not violate the First Amendment by establishing a religion.

 On October 12, 2018, Newdow sought a rehearing by the full Eighth Circuit Court.
 On November 26, 2018, the Court shut down Newdow’s case when it denied the request.

 Newdow then sought review from the Supreme Court, which denied his request on June 10, 2019, ending the case.